babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 Data types are often really similar but not necessarily 100% identical.
-Therefore, the Babelfish development team provides specific data types which mimic Microsoft SQL Server behavior.
+Therefore, the Babelfish development team provides specific data types which mimic SQL Server behavior.
 You will find an up-to-date list of unsupported data types and other functionality on the [Babelfish compatibility page](usage/limitations-of-babelfish/).

 #### `babelfishpg_money`: Money data type